neurohackademy/2018_projects/README.md

-# Neurohackademy 2018 project directory
+i# Neurohackademy 2018 project directory

 This repository contains descriptions of, and links to, all projects created by participants at [Neurohackademy](http://neurohackademy.org) 2018.
 If you're adding a new project, please use the template below.